knknkn1162/rails-custom-tutorial2/README.md

 ## Questions

-+ when to test in feature spec?
+Q. when to test in feature spec?

+---

-+ how to deal with cookies in Helper module? (rspec guide shows that cookies should be used only in contoller spec, but railstutorial use it in helper module:( )
+Q. how to deal with cookies in Helper module? (rspec guide shows that cookies should be used only in contoller spec, but railstutorial use it in helper module:( )

+---

+Q. What is the difference between yield and local variable in a partial?

+A. The yield keyword motivates us to use blocks, whereas local variable to deal with just variable.
+The expression `yield(:sub)` layouts by calling `content_for` method.
+See also, http://api.rubyonrails.org/v5.1/classes/ActionView/Helpers/CaptureHelper.html#method-i-content_for

+---